Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 General guidelines for positioning

-• Place labels near the object.
-Avoid centralized labels if possible (see an example above), as it can be difficult for visitors to tell which object a particular label is paired with.
+Place labels near the object.
+Avoid centralized labels if possible (see an example above), as it can be difficult for visitors to tell which object a particular label is for.

-• Avoid placing labels on the ground or at ankle height—anyone who wants to read them needs to bend over or sit on the floor, which makes them inaccessible to people with mobility issues.
+Avoid placing labels on the ground or at ankle height.
+Anyone who wants to read them would need to bend over or sit on the floor.
+This makes them inaccessible to people with mobility issues.

-• If you’re selling your art directly, avoid attaching the label to the art itself.
+If you’re selling your art, avoid attaching the label to the art itself.

 Positioning labels near museum objects in a case